FROM SICK CARE TO HEALTH CREATION

 Only 12% of American adults are metabolically healthy.

 Let that sink in.
-This implies that 88% of the adult population is already metabolically compromised.
-They are not "healthy"; they are simply "pre-diagnosed."
-These individuals fail at least one of the five critical criteria for optimal metabolic health:
+It means 88% of the adult population is already metabolically compromised.
+Not "healthy"—just "pre-diagnosed."
+They fail at least one of the five critical criteria for optimal metabolic health:

 Waist Circumference (Abdominal Obesity)